Get a gluten-free cheesecake crust that’s also dairy-free, vegan, raw, no bake – and comes together with a food processor and five minutes!

 Finding and buying gluten-free graham crackers is not an easy task.
 There are a few great gluten-free graham cracker brands available on the market, but they aren’t easy for me to find locally.
-In fact, I’ve never once seen any gluten-free graham crackers in person anywhere in my county!

 The second reason I opt for a mixture of nuts and dates for my gluten-free cheesecake crust is price.
 Even if I were able to find gluten-free graham crackers locally, they are on the pricey side, costing at least two dollars more than the regular version.